-This standard requires two's complement two's-complement number representation and arithmetic.
+This standard requires two's-complement number representation and arithmetic.
 Arithmetic zero is represented as the value of a single cell with all bits clear.

 The representation of a number as a compiled literal or in memory is implementation dependent.